lunadu321/bgg_dataset/README.md

 # bgg_dataset
 For Collecting Data Assignment 1

+## Introduction
-This repository is a collection of data on board games on [BoardGameGeek](https://boardgamegeek.com/) (bgg).
+This repository is a collection of data on board games on [BoardGameGeek](https://boardgamegeek.com/) (BGG).
 BoardGameGeek is a comprehensive online platform and community that serves as a hub for board game enthusiasts, providing information, reviews, and forums to explore, discuss, and discover a vast array of board games.
 This dataset contains detailed information of over 10000 ranked games in the database of bgg as of October 2023.

+## Table of Variables
 Below is a table of the variables in this dataset.

 | Variable         | Class     | Description                                         |